zengzhi2015/FgSegNet/utils/README.md

     """

     def compute_output_shape(self, input_shape):
+        """
+        Note:
+        	+ self.num_pixels[0/1] does not exist in the original version It seems that the author add a symetrical boarder to the output tensor.
+        """
         if self.data_format == 'channels_first':
             height = self.size[0] * input_shape[2] + self.num_pixels[0] if input_shape[2] is not None else None
             width = self.size[1] * input_shape[3] + self.num_pixels[1] if input_shape[3] is not None else None